 - work with authors to develop text to a publishable standard.

-A book editor (sometimes known as copy editor) prepares book manuscripts for publication.
+A book editor prepares book manuscripts for publication.
 They may work with authors to ensure manuscripts are suitable for publication.
 They may also liaise with and direct graphic designers and printers to take books through to final production.
+They are sometimes known as copy editors.

 A chief sub-editor monitors the pages of a publication and sorts through the articles to decide on those that will be included.